Rynnavinx/sodium-shadowy-path-blocks/README.md

 # Sodium Shadowy Path Blocks

-Sodium Shadowy Path Blocks (or SSPB for short) reintroduces vanilla-like lighting to all non-fluid blocks with non-full faces (e.g. dirt paths and how they have dark shading when directly next to a full block), as Sodium removes this (or rather, fixes this, as it's technically a bug).
+Sodium Shadowy Path Blocks (or SSPB for short) reintroduces vanilla-like smooth lighting to all non-fluid blocks with non-full faces (e.g. dirt paths and how they have dark shading when directly next to a full block), as Sodium removes this (or rather, fixes this, as it's technically a bug).

 The strength of this shading is also adjustable.